Last updated: 20 September 2021

-After a supplier failure, Ofgem will appoint a new supplier following a competitive process where alternative suppliers will express an interest in taking over the failed supplier’s customer base and will then submit the terms on which they are prepared to take on those customers.
-Those terms will include, for example, the prices that the new energy supplier proposes to charge the new customers it is taking on.
+After a supplier failure, Ofgem will appoint a new supplier following a competitive process where alternative suppliers express an interest in taking over the failed supplier’s customer base.
+Those interested energy suppliers will submit the terms on which they are prepared to take on those customers.
+The terms will include the prices that the new energy supplier proposes to charge the new customers it is taking on.

 How do I find out who the new energy supplier is?

 Ofgem will publish details of the newly appointed SoLR on their website.
 If you don’t check the Ofgem website regularly – let’s face it who does – then the new energy supplier should contact you to advise you of the terms on which they are taking over your energy supply.
 They should do this within a few days of being appointed.